senzlord/GenshinDailyLoginV3/README.md

-﻿Looking at your project structure, it seems you have two main directories, **AutoDaily** and **GetLogin**, each with its respective scripts and virtual environments (`env`).
-Here's how you can update your README to reflect this structure and guide others in setting up and using the project effectively.

----

 # **GenshinDailyLoginV3**

 A Python-based automation script for daily login activities in Genshin Impact using Selenium and MongoDB.
 This project is organized into two modules: